Skip to main content

 SeIncreaseWorkingSetPrivilege Increase a process working set Enabled

 The SeEnableDelegationPrivilege is crucial!
 This privilege allows the account to enable Kerberos delegation on computer objects.
-This is exactly what I need for a Kerberos constrained delegation attack.
-With this privilege, I can:
+This is exactly what’s needed for a Kerberos constrained delegation attack.
+With this privilege:

-- Reset a computer account password (which I already know Helen can do via the ACL)
+1. Reset a computer account password (Helen can do this via the ACL)

 This is a powerful privilege that should be carefully controlled in real environments.

-For Kerberos constrained delegation to work, I need a computer account that I can control.
-Let me enumerate the computer accounts in the domain.
-I know from earlier that there are DC$ and FS01$, but let me get the complete list.
+For Kerberos constrained delegation to work, a controllable computer account is required.
+Enumerating the computer accounts in the domain to get the complete list:

 elliot@exegol:~$ nxc ldap redelegate.vl -u Marie.Curie -p 'Fall2024!' --computers